-As noted earlier, net assets may serve over time as a useful indicator of a government's financial position.
-In the case of the County, assets exceeded liabilities by \$612.7 million as the close of the most recent fiscal year.
+As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
+In the case of the County, assets exceeded liabilities by \$590.2 million as of the close of the most recent fiscal year.